arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.15.17
+Clearly I have blog commitment issues.
+It's also finals week so I'll cut myself a break.
+I'm finding it hard to think of something to write here.
+Either finals aren't teaching me anything, or I've forget everything already, or it's all too dull to remember.
+Maybe a combination of the three.
+Oh, I remember what I was going to post a few days ago.
+It's an excerpt about the aesthetic of murder, or more generally about the connection between beauty and horror (which happens to be what I wrote my 10 page essay on).
+It appears on a handout from my Gothic fiction class.

+> I am for morality, and always shall be, and for virtue, and all that; and I
+> do affirm... that murder is an improper line of conduct, highly improper...
+> But what then?
+Everything in this world has two handles.
+Murder, for
+> instance, may be laid hold of by its moral handle,... or it may also be
+> treated *aesthetically*,... that is, in relation to good taste...
+When a
+> murder is in the [future] tense - not done, not even being done, but only
+> going to be done - and a rumor of it comes to our ears, by all means let us
+> treat it morally.
+But suppose it over and done...; suppose the poor murdered
+> man to be out of his pain, and the rascal that did it off like a shot, nobody
+> knows wither; suppose, lastly, that we have done our best, by putting out our
+> legs, to trip up the fellow in his flight, but all to no purpose - why, then,
+> I say, what's the use of any more virtue?
+Enough has been given to morality;
+> now comes the turn of Taste and the Fine Arts.
+A sad thing it was, no doubt,
+> very sad; but *we* can't mend it.
+Therefore let us make the best of a bad
+> matter; and, as it is impossible to hammer anything out of it for moral
+> purposes, let us treat it aesthetically...
+Something more goes to the
+> composition of a fine murder than two blockheads to kill and be killed - a
+> knife - a purse - and a dark lane.
+Design, grouping, light and shade, poetry,
+> sentiment, are now deemed indispensable. **Thomas De Quincey: "a fine
+> murder"** ("On Murder, Considered as One of the Fine Arts," 1827).

+Two notes.
+First: every time I read the word aesthetic, I think about vaporwave.
+Second: did my professor type up all these himself?
+There's like three pages of this stuff, and they have a bunch of ellipses.
+Maybe he got his secretary to do it.

 ### 03.08.17
 So much for updating daily. *Now* I'll start doing that.